Jakob-Strobl/study/front-end-masters/complete-intro-to-react-v9/README.md

-This folder contains code I wrote while taking this course
+This folder contains code I wrote while taking this course.
+(Except for the API.
+That's provided by the course since it's outside the course's purview)

 ---